 The fellowship is tenable for a minimum of 3 months and maximum of 9 months, and fellows can choose in which countries they wish to conduct their research.
-The research may commence anytime from June 2019, but must terminate by end February 2022.
+The research may commence anytime from June 2020, but must terminate by end February 2022.
 The studies may be undertaken in 1 or 2 countries, but fellows have to return to their home countries upon completion of fellowship to put to good use the knowledge acquired, in local research and training programmes.

 Fellows will receive a lump sum contribution of US$10,000, which will be paid in 2 or 3 instalments.
 This sum, which is not negotiable, is intended to cover research costs only.
 No other costs will be considered and grants will be neither extended nor renewed.